H.R. 452: Miracle on Ice Congressional Gold Medal Act

 Why does the bill say the 1980 team mattered so much?

-The bill's findings say the Soviet game drew 34.2 million average viewers, came against a team with 4 straight Olympic golds, and helped inspire generations of U.S. hockey players.
+The bill's findings say the Soviet game drew 34.2 million average viewers, came against a team with four straight Olympic golds, and lifted the country during a tense Cold War stretch.

 Who pays for the medals in H.R.
 452?